mdjmplugin/mobile-dj-manager/readme.txt

 **Bug Fixes**

+* Issue [#177](https://github.com/mdjm/mobile-dj-manager/issues/177/ "Issue #177") - Corrected end date format for exporting of transactions which was causing CSV export failure
-* Incorrect URL format on availability check when no availability
+* Issue [#176](https://github.com/mdjm/mobile-dj-manager/issues/176/ "Issue #176") - Incorrect URL format for redirects on availability check when there is no availability
-* Some automated tasks were not running if the associated meta key was missing from the event
+* Issue [#174](https://github.com/mdjm/mobile-dj-manager/issues/174/ "Issue #174") - Some automated tasks were not running if the associated meta key was missing from the event
-* Inserted missing text domain
+* Inserted missing text domain in various locations
 * Duplicate enqueuing of datepicker within Availability widget causing potential PHP notice

 **Tweaks**